carl2087/final-whistle/testing.md

 - &check; User can login successfully.
 - &check; User is shown a brief message to notify login successful.
-- &check; Login alert disapears after a few seconds.
+- &check; Login alert disappears after a few seconds.

 # Logout

 - &check; User can logout successfully.
 - &check; User is shown a brief message to notify logout successful.
-- &check; Logout alert disapears after a few seconds.
+- &check; Logout alert disappears after a few seconds.

 # Registration